 Curved Profile to Side Panels

-- Placed a small tin in the corner of each side panel, and used it as a template to mark out of curve, and then
+- Placed a small tin in the corner of each side panel, and used it as a template to mark out of curve.

-- Used a jig saw to follow the pencil line to cut the curves.
+- Use a jig saw to follow the pencil line to cut the curves.

 Once all the pieces were cut to size and shape, it was a simple case of just sanding it all smooth and rounding off all the edges with a sander; in preparation for assembly.